 If you are an author/creator who is uploading your own publication to UNSWorks via ROS, you will be prompted to select a licence agreement before you can submit the publication.

 If you are uploading a publication to UNSWorks via UNSWorks Institutional Repository Research Publication cover page, ensure the permission covers the planned use.

 In 2015, the UNSW Library commenced an ambitious project to improve access to 60 years of higher degree research at UNSW.
-Theses that were previously available only in print are being digitised and made publicly available through UNSWorks.
+This project has now been completed.
+Theses that were previously available only in print have been digitised and made publicly available through UNSWorks.